Options & Ordering

 Do you offer gift certificates?

 Yes!
 A gift certificate is a great way to celebrate a birthday, Mother's Day, Father's Day, and a meaningful baby shower gift for expecting parents or way to celebrate a new-baby's arrival, or for lots of other occasions.
 Contact me to make arrangements.
+In the past, clients have ordered gift certificates for pieces they are commissioning (calling the shots on medium, sizing, reference photos, etc.), as well as to enable their loved one to commission the piece.

 The Subject Matter / Selecting a Photo